ISO 22000:2005 Food Safety Management System certification

 Unibag is concerned to protect consumers and to offer them the best service and quality.
 To build customer trust and increase confidence, the company worked to implement the ISO 22000:2005 Food Safety Management System in order to lower the risk of bacterial contamination to the product and therefore the risk of disease throughout the entire supply chain process.

-Unibag is certified by SAI Global to operate a Food Safety Management System which complies with the requirements of ISO 22000:2005 incorporating the principles of HACCP.
+Unibag was certified in December 2018 to operate a Food Safety Management System which complies with the requirements of ISO 22000:2005 incorporating the principles of HACCP and currently holds an ISO 22000:2005 Certificate of Registration from SMG (Sustainable Management Group) – Canada.

 Having this certification can help make customers feel more secure in the safety of a business’s product; an increasingly important issue for both businesses and consumers.